EquipoJP/SuperBomberman/README.md

 # SuperBomberman

-A SuperBomberman game for Videogames subject on Unizar.
+A SuperBomberman game for Videogames subject on Unizar (Group 04).